Bachelor of Science

 Optional semester abroad

 The WiSo Faculty is a member of several networks of international universities, which assists you in spending a semester abroad at a renowned partner university.
 The programme is designed so that you can spend a semester abroad in your fourth or fifth semester.
-We will be happy to advise you and provide you with organisational support before, during and after your exchange.
+We are happy to advise you on your options and provide you with organisational support before, during and after your exchange.

 An opportunity for global networking